 An actual cash value policy would give you what the TV is valued at today.
 So if it’s only worth $500, that is all you would get.

-In Missouri, the average renter’s insurance policy costs $15 per month*.
+There are more than 3 reasons you should get renters insurance.
+For the sake of time we kept it short and sweet.
+Keep in mind, the average renter’s insurance policy in Missouri costs $15 per month*.
 A small price to pay for peace of mind.

 *Average Renters Insurance in 2012 | Insurance Information Institute